Router objects can be used:

 - As the firewall’s default gateway,

-- For specifying the type of routing in filter rules (PBR: Policy Based Filtering).
+- For specifying the type of routing in filter rules (PBR: Policy Based Routing).

 Select a router to view or edit its properties.

 |Object name||Name given to the router object when it was created.|

 The fields in the Monitoring section make it possible to define the method and parameters to use to verify the availability of the router object’s gateways.

 |Detection method||There are two ways to detect the status of gateways:

 This field appears only when the TCP Probe detection method is chosen.

 Select the TCP port to test on the gateways that make up the router object.